Ree6-Applications/Ree6/README.md

 </div>

 > [!WARNING]
-> Support for this version will be dropped soon.<br>
+> Support for this version has been completely dropped.<br>
 > For yor own safety please use a newer branch.<be>

 # What is Ree6?